19hours/sg-statutes/Acts/Income Tax Act.md

 (zp) any contribution to the Central Provident Fund in respect of an individual, and any cash payment to an individual, made by the Government under the Workfare Bonus Scheme, the Workfare Special Payment scheme, the Workfare Special Bonus scheme or such other similar scheme involving similar contributions or payments by the Government as the Minister may, by notification in theGazette, approve;

-(zq) any contribution to the Central Provident Fund in respect of an individual, and any cash payment to an individual, made by the Government under the Workfare Income Supplement Scheme established under Part VIA of the Central Provident Fund Act; and
+(zq) any contribution to the Central Provident Fund in respect of an individual, and any cash payment to an individual, made by the Government under the Workfare Income Supplement Scheme established under Part VIA of the Central Provident Fund Act;

+[Act 45 of 2018 wef 01/07/2018]

-(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Housing, Medical and Education Awards.
+(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Housing, Medical and Education Awards; and

+[Act 45 of 2018 wef 01/07/2018]

 [Act 39 of 2017 wef 01/04/2014]

 [26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]

+(zs) any distribution made to an individual during the period from 1 July 2018 to 31 March 2020 (both dates inclusive) by a trustee of an approved REIT exchange-traded fund, out of a distribution from a real estate investment trust that is in turn made out of income of the kinds mentioned in section 43(2A)(a)(i), (ii), (iii), (iv) and (v), but not where the firstmentioned distribution is derived by the individual as a partner in a partnership which is in Singapore or is derived from the carrying on of a trade, business or profession.

+[Act 45 of 2018 wef 01/07/2018]

 (2) Subsection (1)(a) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2018 (both dates inclusive) where 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities and where such interest is derived by —